santibpz/RETO_TC2005B/videojuego/GDD.md

 4. Fighting Mechanics

-      1. The player can use 6 different weapons (bows and arrows, wooden sword, slingshots, spears, boomerangs and stone knives) to execute an attack.
+      1. The player can use 6 different weapons (bows and arrows, sword, slingshots, spears, boomerangs and stone knives) to execute an attack.
          1. The player can throw arrows at enemies with the bow.
          2. The player can throw rock projectiles at enemies using the slingshot.
          3. The player can throw the boomerang at enemies.
 The boomerang will return to the player.
-         4. The player can hit enemies with a wooden sword.
+         4. The player can hit enemies with a sword.
          5. The player can hit enemies with a stone knife.
          6. The player can hit enemies with a spear.